maxgrok/maxgrok.github.io_oldversion/_posts/2017-01-06-octopress-YAML-update.markdown

 ### What is YAML?

-YAML originally stood for "Yet Another Markup Language".
-Now, it stands for "YAML - Ain't Markup Language"[^1].
-YAML is "a human friendly data serialization standard for all programming languages"[^2].
-It is "commonly used for configuration files, but could be used in many applications where data is being stored (e.g. debugging output) or transmitted (e.g. document headers)"[^3].
+YAML originally stood for "Yet Another Markup Language"("Wiktionary - YAML").
+Now, it stands for "YAML - Ain't Markup Language" ("Wiktionary - YAML").
+YAML is "a human friendly data serialization standard for all programming languages" ("The Official YAML Site").
+It is "commonly used for configuration files, but could be used in many applications where data is being stored (e.g. debugging output) or transmitted (e.g. document headers)" ("Wikipedia - YAML").

 ### What is front matter?

-  Front matter is "the first section of a book and is generally the shortest; it is also sometimes called the prelims, or preliminary matter"[^4].
+  Front matter is "the first section of a book and is generally the shortest; it is also sometimes called the prelims, or preliminary matter" ("Front Matter: What It Is and Why It Is Important.").

 ### What is YAML front matter?